influxdata/telegraf/plugins/inputs/diskio/README.md

   ## Currently only Linux is supported via udev properties.
 You can view
   ## available properties for a device by running:
   ## 'udevadm info -q property -n /dev/sda'
+  ## Note: Most, but not all, udev properties can be accessed this way.
+Properties
+  ## that are currently accessible include the "IS_*" series and the "DEVLINKS"
+  ## property.
+For more info see https://github.com/influxdata/telegraf/issues/3663
   # device_tags = ["ID_FS_TYPE", "ID_FS_USAGE"]
   #
   ## Using the same metadata source as device_tags, you can also customize the